tdilauro/Simplified-wiki/DRM-Autodiscovery.md

 3. The URMS Store that provides the book is `CEL`.
 4. If you need to create a profile with `CEL`, you can send an authenticated GET request to `https://host/register/CEL`.

-You might also get an OPDS entry like this:
+However, there's another option.
+You might get an OPDS entry instead that looks like this:

 ```
 <entry>